ChuckBDT/OC-14-HRnet/readme.md

 ## Description

-This project is a new version of the HR web application : HRnet
+This project is a new version of the HR web application : HRnet.

+The previous one was using jQuery and wasn't responsive.
+This one has been built using React and every jQuery plugin has been converted into React components.
+Using TailwindCSS, it is now also responsive.

 ## Installation